Beta Librae: Properties

 This type of massive, hydrogen-fusing star often appears blue-white, and is usually stated to be white or bluish by modern observers, but earlier observers often described Beta Librae as the only greenish star visible to the naked eye.
 There seems to be no generally accepted explanation for why some observers see it as green.
 The small periodic variations in the magnitude of Beta Librae suggest the presence of a companion star which is not directly observable from Earth.
 However, it is categorized as a single star.

+In around 200 million years, Beta Librae will have exhausted the supply of hydrogen in its core and become a giant star similar to Beta Herculis, which had a similar initial mass.